NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - 2: 6A, Act4A, RA, JA
     - 4: 5X, 2X, 4X
 - 2A
-    - Maxes out strength (1.5x) at 6 chips from 13
+    - Chips to max out strength (1.5x) decreased from 13 to 6
-    - Builds 1/16th of a bar of meter
+    - Chakra gain increased from 600 to 960
-TODO: Resolve above two 2A entries
+        - Chips needed for full chakra decreased from 26 to 16
 - 6B
     - Damage increased from 17 to 20
     - Stun increased